Apple’s iPhone recycling robot can take apart 200 iPhones an hour—can it dismantle the company’s footprint?

 The robot works much more carefully, though it can disassemble as many as 200 phones in an hour.
 Recovering more of an individual material—like cobalt—makes it possible for Apple to have enough volume to convince a recycler to take its material so it can be recycled back into new batteries.
 The company spent years developing the technology behind Daisy, which builds on another disassembly robot, called Liam, that it released in 2016.
 It now has two massive, 33-foot-long Daisy robots, and continues to improve the design.
 But the company recognizes that it also needs to find ways to work with the existing recycling process for electronics even as it continues exploring brand-new technology.
 “We have to do both,” says Jackson.
 “We found that the state of the recycling sector has really not moved much when it comes to consumer electronics.”

 If you walk into an electronics recycling facility, Wiens says, you’ll see thousands of different kinds of products.
 When he visits a massive facility in Fresno, California, he likes to play a game, picking up the first laptop he sees and then trying to find another laptop that’s the same model; it can be nearly impossible.
 The facility has one huge machine that can process anything.
 While Apple’s robot can work with newer iPhones (and could potentially be used by other companies, since Apple has said that it is willing to share the IP with anyone who asks), it doesn’t actually work with the iPhone 4, which is the phone that is most likely to be old enough to actually be at its end of life now.
-And because Apple phones are distributed all over the world, it’s logical to work with recyclers who are distributed around the world rather than sending all of those phones back to a handful of specialized machines.
+And because Apple phones are distributed all over the world, it’s logical to work with recyclers that are distributed around the world rather than sending all of those phones back to a handful of specialized machines.
 The company’s work making more incremental changes to existing equipment may end up being most impactful for the industry.

 As Apple continues to improve recycling technology, it’s also using its size to create more demand for recycled materials.
 “We believe our job is twofold,” Jackson says.
 “The first is to help bring about the innovations that are needed so that the circular economy can go from a technology perspective, and then to bring about the marketplace.
 Because as Apple demonstrates a clear intention to favor recycled materials, we’re hoping that that encourages more entrepreneurs and inventors and engineers and others to think about ways to be a part of the circular economy.”